marvtron/LIRI_Bot/README.md

 ### Getting Started

-Clone down repo.
+1. Clone down repo.
-Run command 'npm install' in Terminal or GitBash
+2. Run command 'npm install' in Terminal or GitBash
-Run command 'node liri.js' or one of the commands below.
+3. Run command 'node liri.js' or one of the commands above.
 What Each Command Does:

 **node liri.js spotify-this-song songName**
 Shows the following information about the song in terminal/bash window:

-Artist(s)
+- Artist(s)
-The song's name
+- The song's name
-A preview link of the song from Spotify
+- A preview link of the song from Spotify
-The album that the song is from
+- The album that the song is from
-Or if no song is passed through, it will default to *"Man's Not Hot" by Big Shaq
+- Or if no song is passed through, it will default to *"Man's Not Hot" by Big Shaq*

 **node liri.js concert-this bandName**
 Shows the following information about the band/artist's upcoming live performances in terminal/bash window: